 • 1/2 cup uncooked regular quinoa rinsed before cooking

-• 2-3 large ears (1-3/4 cups) sweet yellow corn Note 1
+• 2 to 3 large ears sweet yellow corn 1-3/4 cups, see note 1

 • 3 cups coarsely chopped baby spinach

-• 1 can (15.25 oz) canned black beans, drained and rinsed
+• 1 (15.25-ounce) can canned black beans drained and rinsed

 • 1/4 cup coarsely chopped fresh cilantro

-• 1/2 cup thinly sliced green onions (~3 full onions)
+• 1/2 cup thinly sliced green onions 3 full onions

-• 1 large ripe avocado, pit removed and diced
+• 1 large ripe avocado pit removed and diced

-• Optional: Cotija cheese
+• Cotija cheese optional, for serving

 Dressing